This material must not be used for commercial purposes, or in any hospital or medical facility. Failure to comply may result in legal action.

 - Check all ladder steps for good traction.
 All platforms that sit above ground level should have guardrails around them.

 - Look for trash, glass, rusted metal, and poisonous plants in or around the playground.
-Look for broken concrete, tree stumps, roots, and other objects that could cause you or your child to trip.
+Look for broken concrete, tree stumps, roots, and other objects that could cause your child to trip.
 Look for ripped rubber surfaces, chipped wood, or shallow gravel or sand.
 A ground surface in poor condition may not prevent serious injury if your child falls.

 - Check for barriers around playgrounds near a street, pond, or well.
 For example, a child chasing a ball may forget to stop before entering the street.
 A barrier such as a fence, open grassy space, or hedge of bushes or plants may keep him safe.